 The technology used for biometric login depends on the device you are using — the features available for biometric login vary depending on the smartphone model you are using.

 Please note that Docebo does not store any biometric data and your branded mobile app does not store fingerprints nor face recognition data.
-Apple and Google manage this data inside of the security enclave, and data is not shared with any other entities.
+Apple and Google manage this data inside of the Secure Enclave, and data is not shared with any other entities.
 The access through biometric data is performed via system keychain.

 Remember that the biometric login functionality cannot be used in combination with Single Sign-On (SSO).